-These Apple-approved methods, however, won’t necessarily work so well in practice, especially if you have several stickers stuck to the back of your laptop.
-In these case, you can use any of the methods we recommend for removing stickers from laptops.
+Instead, use a slightly damp cloth to gently wet stickers and peel them off with your fingernails, a credit card edge, or a flat plastic tool.
+Avoid liquid near openings to prevent damage not covered by Apple’s warranty.
+After removal, gently rub the residue with a dry, lint-free cloth.
+However, These Apple-approved methods won’t work so well in practice, especially if you have several stickers stuck to the back of your laptop.
+In this case, you can use any of the methods we recommend for removing stickers from laptops.

-To be on the safe side, you can use any of a number of popular products intended specifically for removing stickers and sticker residue.
-Some popular products include Goo Gone and liquid sticker remover.
+To be on the safe side, you can try products like Goo Gone or liquid sticker remover on a clean cloth.
 Be sure to avoid applying or spraying liquids directly, as you can easily get it inside crevices, possibly damaging your computer.
 Always apply these substances to a clean lint-free cloth, taking care not to oversaturate it.
 Give these substances time to work then gently scrape the stickers and residue off, or use a clean, dry lint-free rag to remove all remaining traces.
 Take your time and don’t apply excessive force to avoid stressing your Macbook’s casing.

 What removes sticky residue?